mostafabarmshory/am-wb-core/document/widgets.md

 The cursor property specifies the mouse cursor to be displayed when pointing over an element.

+	{
+		style: {
+			cursor: 'pointer'
+		}
+	}

+The property path is:

+	style.cursor

+Valid values are:

 - alias:	The cursor indicates an alias of something is to be created
 - all-scroll:	The cursor indicates that something can be scrolled in any direction
 - auto:	Default.
 The browser sets a cursor